Alantjee/GBACDutchieVita/README.md

 Next steps: What are your plans to have a better analysis (more robust model etc.)?
 What are your plans to effectively communicate your study to an audience from various backgrounds?
 Which channel will you use (regular PowerPoint?
 Regular report?
 Interactive PowerPoint?
 Video?
 Interactive report? ...) ?

+#SECOND MID-TERM REPORT GUIDELINES:

-Second mid-term report guidelines: “Data Presentation & Multicultural teamwork” training With your team, answer the following questions (2 pages max.):
+“Data Presentation & Multicultural teamwork” training With your team, answer the following questions (2 pages max.):

 During your “Data Presentation & Multicultural teamwork” training, what are the “soft skills” (e.g. teamwork, multicultural teamwork, general presentation, data presentation, communication, storytelling …)